VirtusLab/git-machete/docs/source/cli/slide-out.rst

 .. code-block:: shell

-    git machete slide-out --all-merged [--delete]
+    git machete slide-out --removed-from-remote [--delete]
     git machete slide-out [-d|--down-fork-point=<down-fork-point-commit>] [--delete] [-M|--merge] [-n|--no-edit-merge|--no-interactive-rebase] [<branch> [<branch> [<branch> ...]]]

 Removes the given branch (or multiple branches) from the branch layout.
 If no branch has been specified, current branch is slid out.
-If ``--all-merged`` is specified, all branches that have been removed from the remote are slid out instead.
+If ``--removed-from-remote`` is specified, all branches that have been removed from the remote are slid out instead.

 Also, if the last branch in the specified chain of ``[<branch> [<branch>]]`` had any children, these children are synced to the parent of the first specified branch.